marcusoftnet/marcusoftnet.github.io/_posts/2014-12-12-what-ive-learned-from-how-to-measure-anything.md

 This is not a review per se but rather three points that I've picked up from the book and that already now have helped me immensely.
 <!-- excerpt-end -->

-# Everything can be measure or else...
+# Everything can be measure or else

 The first thing found profound is that even intangible things can be measure.
 The whole book starts with that statement in fact:
 <blockquote>Anything can be measured</blockquote>